eclipse-archived/ceylon-lang.org/documentation/1.0/introduction.md

         import ceylon.file '0.3.1';
     }

-The Ceylon compiler directly produces `.car` module archives in module repositories.
+For execution on the Java Virtual Machine, the Ceylon compiler directly produces `.car` module archives in module repositories.
 You're never exposed to unpackaged `.class` files.

 At runtime, modules are loaded according to a peer-to-peer classloader architecture, based upon the same module runtime that is used at the very core of JBoss AS 7.

+For execution on JavaScript Virtual Machines, the Ceylon compiler produces CommonJS modules.

 [Ceylon Herd](http://modules.ceylon-lang.org) is a community module repository for sharing open source modules.